amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

     confirmed the output of creates and puts were as we expected them to be.

-After manually validating that SS found the desired lenses, we validated the lenses output in other modes by comparing those lenses to the ground truth of SS.
+After manually validating that SS found the desired lenses, we validated the lenses synthesized in other modes by comparing those lenses to the ground truth of SS.

                                 -------------

       - A number of related questions about our information- theoretic measure: Is it useful?
 Why not use a (perhaps complex) syntactic metric?
         Why does a fixed distribution work?
         Will knowing the data distribution help?

 It is impossible to prove that our information-theoretic measure